antonycourtney/tabli/src/NOTES.md

 (!!) - Add event handled for check box for bookmarking / un-bookmarking a tab

+- PERFORMANCE:  It turns out that TabWindow.get title() is getting called quite a lot...why??
+Is it during sorting during render?
+That would make sense.
+Can we somehow calculate this field lazily so that we won't have to recalc it?

 - review actions.js with tabWindowStore.js.
 Make sure every action has the right corresponding entry points in TabWindowStore, with correct change notifications.

 - Mark all the handleChromeXXX methods in TabWindowStore as deprecated (or just remove)